deepmodeling/deepks-kit/docs/source/inputs-preperation.rst

     proj_file: ["jle.orb"]                                              # projector file; generated in ABACUS; see file desriptions for more details
     lattice_constant: 1                                                 # real; lattice constant
     lattice_vector: [[28, 0, 0], [0, 28, 0], [0, 0, 28]]                # [3, 3] matrix; lattice vectors
+    coord_type: "Cartesian"                                             # "Cartesian" or "Direct"; the latter is for fractional coordinates

     # cmd args; keywords that related to running ABACUS
     run_cmd : "mpirun"                                                  # run command